 Users of Faculty computing facilities are subject to some rules which are published by UIS.
-In particular your attention is drawn to the following:
+In particular operate construction is schrowing single individual.
+You must not log in using another person's login name or allow any other person to access facilities using your login name.

-- Computer accounts are issued for use by a single individual.
-You must not log in using another person's login name or allow any other person to access facilities using your login name. - Computer hardware should be used carefully and left in a condition fit for others to use. - Information belonging to other users is confidential.
+- Computer hardware should be used carefully and left in a condition fit for others to use. - Information belonging to other users is confidential.
 You must not read, access, or modify any file not owned by you without the explicit permission of the owner.
 When a file is not protected (i.e. read or write access by others is allowed), it should not be assumed that permission to copy or modify the file is granted. - Proprietary software must be used correctly in accordance with licensing conditions and must not be copied or modified.
-If you install any proprietary software, including shareware, on Part III computers, you must hold a valid licence. - Users must not access any material on the Internet or other facility which: - a. is libellous, racist, obscene or indecent; - b. is likely or designed to cause offence, inconvenience or anxiety to others; - c. infringes copyright law or any other law (images and sound particularly); - d. is of a character likely to bring the University or Faculty of Mathematics into disrepute. - If you encounter such material by accident you are advised to stop viewing immediately and avoid accessing it again.
+If you install any proprietary software, including shareware, on Part III computers, you must hold a valid licence. - Users must not access any material on the Internet or other facility which: - a) is libellous, racist, obscene or indecent; - b) is likely or designed to cause offence, inconvenience or anxiety to others; - c) infringes copyright law or any other law (images and sound particularly); - d) is of a character likely to bring the University or Faculty of Mathematics into disrepute - If you encounter such material by accident you are advised to stop viewing immediately and avoid accessing it again.

-Appendix I: Key Contacts 2023-24
+Appendix I: Key Contacts 2024-2025